AhmedConstant/BlindCrawler/README.md

   * **Easy to edit** the script code
 # To-Do List
 - [x] ~~Relase beta version.~~
+- [ ] Output in JSON, XML and CSV formats.
+- [ ] Bruteforce for the sensitive files and directories.
 - [ ] Extract **strings with high entropy** from crawled pages.
 [UUID, Key..etc]
 - [ ] Recognize the **static/repetitive** Urls to avoid crawling it & reduce time and resources.
 - [ ] Let the user provide its own **pattern** to extract from crawled pages.